 Wisdom teeth can also get impacted in your jaw.
 This means that it’s at an odd angle and is stuck mostly under the gums, causing problems with your other teeth.
 Wisdom teeth are usually all removed at the same time through an oral surgery with sedation.

 The Extraction Process

 For a simple tooth extraction, you’ll first receive local anesthetic around the tooth that’s due to be removed.
 If you suffer from dental phobia, we offer sedation dentistry options to help keep you calm and comfortable throughout the process.

 Once you’re properly numb, the ligaments that connect the tooth to your bone will be slowly severed.
 The tooth is gently rocked back and forth in the socket to remove the actual tooth.
 When the tooth is out, the entire area will be cleaned and packed with gauze.
 This helps a blood clot to form in the cavity and also helps to keep out food particles and other hazards.
 You’ll receive aftercare instructions to make sure it heals well.

 Tooth Extraction in Manhattan, NY

 Have a tooth that may need to be removed?
-Dr. Gorsky is a skilled professional, practicing in midtown Manhattan in New York City.
-His practice is conveniently located just a short walk from the 4, 5, 6, E, M, N, Q and R subway lines.
-For a consultation with Dr. Gorsky about a possible extraction or any other dental concern, please call 212.235.1769 or request an appointment online today!
+Dr. Gorsky is a skilled dentist practicing in midtown Manhattan and Larchmont.
+Visit our new Larchmont dentist office!
+For a dental exam with Dr. Gorsky, please call 212-235-1769 or request an appointment online today!